 If you’re studying in the Netherlands, you might find yourself pacing around your home or the library, deep in thought.
 Thankfully, Dutch has a word for that.
 Translated literally to ‘polarbearing’, if that was a word, ijsberen is the verb to wander to and fro, thinking.
 The word is a useful one, although the imagery of pacing captive polar bears pulls on the heartstrings.

-A word that lies at the heart of Dutch culture, gezellig has no direct translation in English.
+A cool word that lies at the heart of Dutch culture, gezellig has no direct translation in English.
 It’s used to describe anything that evokes feelings of coziness, enjoyment or feel-good vibes.
 Some might say ‘conviviality’ comes close, in the way of having a ‘jolly time’, but hè gezellig rolls off the tongue more often than ‘how convivial’.

 What can’t be translated into English, however, is the accompanying gesture: when you’ve got a mouthful of something delicious, wave your hand across your cheek and smile; everyone will understand that what you’re eating is, indeed, incredibly tasty, or lekker.